Wildsong/docker-arcgis-enterprise/README.md

 Make sure you check the wiki, https://github.com/Wildsong/docker-arcgis-enterprise/wiki

 There were 4 separate github repos for this project, they have been combined into one repo for all four dockers.
+All part of my learning process.

 Each of these folders contains files to build a separate Docker image: